Jay County’s White Oak schoolhouse from the air

 Here’s the general area of the schoolhouse.
 It is the gray, pill-shaped blob just east of the square pond near the top right corner of the image.
 The dirt road the article talked about kept going and abutted the east end of the lake, visible via the tree line.

 Jackson Township’s District 2 school, called White Oak, was built in 1899.
-A brick structure, the one-room school was one of ten “common” schools in Jackson Township along with those that went by the colloquial names of Karney, West Liberty, Glenwood, Kitt, Sugar Grove, Oakland, West Grove, and Boyd, along with some others.
+A brick structure, the one-room schoolhouse was one of ten common schools in Jackson Township along with Karney, West Liberty, Glenwood, Kitt, Sugar Grove, Oakland, West Grove, Boyd, and others.

 The District 2 schoolhouse, facing west from above.
 It’s been added on to but the basic shape is still visible.